2 Dice Ludo

 Moving two tokens simultaneously is better than moving just one.
 Try to spread your tokens across the board equally.
 For example, it would give you a chance to win by assisting them with forming a block or capturing other competitors’ tokens.

-It is all about a variant of the ludo game i.e. the super exciting 2-Dice ludo game on the Gamezy app.
+It is all about a variant of the ludo game i.e. the super exciting 2-Dice ludo game.
 Though it is slightly different from classic ludo games, it is as simple as playing conventional Ludo.
 It only differs in its playing style and rules for playing.